olegease/src-submodules/README.md

     merge [project] stable branches to this (except dev branch) from this only init core and dev branches not merge this to any branch
+    don't work (make new stuff) on this branch

 ##### PROJECT FAMILY

-[project] - each project (include specific, see core and dev above) have own branch, folder and github project:
+[project] - each project (include specific, see core and dev above) have own branch, folder (in "core" folder) and github project:

     init from core
     merge core to this on core updates